-In other recent work, Caplin and Dean (2013, 2015) describe a method to identify whether a consumer is rational inattentive or not from state dependent choice data.
-The method is tested using data collected from an experiment where the subject faces 100 balls appearing on a computer screen, some of which are red and the remaining are blue, e.g. 51 red balls and 49 blue balls or the other way around.
+In other recent work, Caplin and Dean (2013, 2015) describe a method to identify whether a consumer is rationally inattentive or not from type dependent choice data.
+The method is tested using data collected from an experiment where the subject observes 100 balls appearing on a computer screen, some of which are red and the remaining are blue, e.g. 51 red balls and 49 blue balls or the other way around.
 Subjects are told that both states are equally likely.
-The subject has to figure out whether there is a majority of red or blue balls and receives \$10 when guessing correctly, and nothing upon making a false guess.
-Repetition of the experiment yields choice frequencies that can be interpreted as conditional choice probabilities.
-These choice probabilities imply posterior beliefs that have to satisfy the condition (14), which rearranged for the unit cost of information λ becomes where we set u(\$0) = 0.
-Note that a variation of prizes (e.g., \$2, \$10, \$30) now has strict implications on the posterior probabilities since λ remains fixed.
+The subject has to determine whether a majority of the balls are red or blue, receiving \$10 when her answer is correct, and nothing when she is incorrect.
+Repetition of the experiment yields type dependent choice frequencies that can be interpreted as conditional choice probabilities.
+These probabilities imply posterior beliefs that have to satisfy the condition (14), which rearranged for the unit cost of information $\lambda$ becomes where we set u(\$0) = 0.
+Note that a variation of prizes (e.g., \$2, \$10, \$30) now has strict implications on the posterior probabilities since $\lambda$ remains fixed.